Convergence of Quantum Lindstedt Series and Semiclassical Renormalization: Introduction and main results

-where $R_{n,\hbar} = R_{n,\hbar}(\epsilon, \xi)$, and $R_\hbar = \sum_{n=1}^\infty R_{n,\hbar}$ satisfies $\Vert R_\hbar \Vert_{s} < \infty$ for some $0 < s < s_0$.
+where $R_{n,\hbar} = R_{n,\hbar}(\epsilon, \xi)$, and $R_\hbar = \sum_{n=1}^\infty R_{n,\hbar}$ satisfies $\Vert R_\hbar \Vert_{s} < \infty$ for some $0 < s \leq s_0$.
 This is shown in \cite{Pau12} (see also \cite{Paul16} for a more general result in this direction), where the authors prove convergence of the quantum normal form at semiclassical level, working in the family of symbols \eqref{e:analytic_family}.
 From this result, one can prove easily Theorem \ref{c:2} (for the original operator $\widehat{L}_{\omega,\hbar} + \epsilon \Op_\hbar(V)$) also in this case. \end{remark}

-Notice that the classic result \cite{Elia89}, \cite{Gen96} was only proven locally in a neighborhood of $\xi = 0$, while our quantum extension is global in $T^*\mathbb{T}^d$.
-We obtain as a byproduct of our study the following global classic theorem:
+Notice that the classical result \cite{Elia89}, \cite{Gen96} has been only proven locally in a neighborhood of $\xi = 0$, while our quantum extension is global in $T^*\mathbb{T}^d$.
+We obtain as a byproduct of our study the following global classical theorem:

 \begin{teor} Let $\omega \in \R^d$ satisfy \eqref{e:diophantine}, and let $s_0 > 0$.
 Then, given $V \in \mathcal{A}_{s_0}(T^*\mathbb{T}^d)$ there exist $0 < s \leq s_0$, $0 < \epsilon = \epsilon(V,\omega)$, a counterterm $R \in \mathcal{A}_{s,\epsilon}(\R^d)$ and a symplectomorphism $t \mapsto \Phi_t : T^*\mathbb{T}^d \to T^* \mathbb{T}^d$, depending analytically on $t \in [0,\epsilon)$ such that